StatistikStadtZuerich/zuericssstyle/README.md

 This ensures that all `zuericssstyle` widgets are rendered with the correct styling work without additional setup.
 All additional arguments supported by the underlying Shiny functions can be passed to the corresponding `ssz*` functions.

-Example applications in [examples](vscode-file://vscode-app/c:/Program%20Files/Microsoft%20VS%20Code/resources/app/out/vs/code/electron-browser/workbench/workbench.html) demonstrate and allow you to test every widget included in this package.
+Example applications in the `inst/example` folder demonstrate and allow you to test every widget included in this package.

 #### Numeric Input